isomerpages/moe-bukittimahpri/announcements/announcements/_posts/2024-08-19-post-Teachers’ Day Visit Guidelines for Alumni.md

 </p>
 <p>Dear Alumni,</p>
 <p>We would like you to join us in celebrating Teachers' Day by visiting
-your former teachers at Bukit Timah Primary School.
+your former teachers on <strong>29 August 2024 </strong>at Bukit Timah Primary School.
 To ensure a smooth and enjoyable visit for all, please adhere to the following guidelines:</p>
 <p>&nbsp;</p>
 <ol data-tight="true" class="tight">
 <li>